Match Rules

 • Foul, insulting, or excessively graphic language or confrontational behaviour being used by participants or judges.

-• [In-person only: Coaches, parents, or audience members communicating—verbally or non-verbally—or demonstrably reacting to team members.
+• Coaches, parents, or audience members communicating—verbally or non-verbally—or demonstrably reacting to team members.
 Also, anyone in the room making distracting noises while one of the teams, judges, or moderator has the floor.
 Please note, the timekeeper can control only the noise within the match room.
-If there are outside distractions, such as construction or students talking, it is up to the timekeeper, not a coach or parent, to decide if the match should be paused.]
+If there are outside distractions, such as construction or students talking, it is up to the timekeeper, not a coach or parent, to decide if the match should be paused.

 When one team confers or speaks, the other team and audience members must remain silent, although writing and passing notes is permitted.
 (For example, when Team A is given the case and question and is subsequently allowed to confer for two minutes and present for six minutes, Team B is permitted to write notes, but not permitted to speak, during that eight minutes.)